-Now in its 98th year, Old Spanish Days in Santa Barbara is a beloved Santa Barbara tradition since 1924 dedicated to honoring and preserving the city’s history, spirit, culture, heritage, and traditions.
-The annual five-day festival, called “Fiesta” by locals takes place from August 3 to 7, 2022.
+Celebrating its 100th year, Old Spanish Days in Santa Barbara is a beloved Santa Barbara tradition dedicated to honoring and preserving the city’s history, spirit, culture, heritage and traditions.
+The annual five-day festival, called “Fiesta” by locals, takes place at the beginning of each August.

 Throughout the event-filled week, visitors and locals alike are invited to learn about the history, customs, and traditions of the American Indian, Spanish, Mexican, and early American settlers that comprise the rich cultural heritage of Santa Barbara through authentic music and dance.
 Explore the mercados, taste delicious authentic treats, and revel in the bright time-honored traditions of Fiesta.

 Old Spanish Days Fiesta draws thousands of visitors to Santa Barbara each summer, with a variety of free family-friendly events and a handful of ticketed community events benefiting local charities and social service organizations.
 Between parades (including one of the world’s largest equestrian parades), carnivals, rodeos, music, dance performances and more, Fiesta has many exciting events and activities for all ages.
 For more information and details, view the Calendar of Events.

 The festival takes place all around town with live music, performances and events held in historic venues, parks and white-washed paseos including Old Mission Santa Barbara, the famous Sunken Gardens of the beautiful Santa Barbara County Courthouse, Casa De La Guerra and De La Guerra Plaza, to name a few.
 View a full list of Old Spanish Days Fiesta event locations and addresses to help you map out your celebratory route.

 LIVE MUSIC AND ENTERTAINMENT